-- Restore collective bargaining for the issue of hours worked.
+- Restore collective bargaining for the issue of hours worked

-- Uncouple teacher evaluation decisions from salary calculations at least until student test implementation and results are considered solid.
+- Uncouple teacher evaluation decisions from salary calculations, at least until student test implementation and results are considered solid.

-Balance Out-of-pocket Expenses
+Balance Out-of-Pocket Expenses

 more than 40 percent increase in one year to maintain the same amount of coverage.
 School corporations shift some of this burden to employees as new contracts are negotiated.
 Combined with sluggish rising wages educators are feeling the pinch.

-- Increase the cap on what school districts can pay for employee health care from the 112 percent of the costs for the state employee plan to 120 percent.
+- Increase the cap on what school districts can pay for employee health care from the 112 percent of the costs for state employee plan to 120 percent.

 - Restrict counting an employee's Health Savings Account toward the cap.

 - Count only the teachers for purposes of the 112 percent cap.

 Prohibition of Political Activity in Private Schools